Jerrysuper123/event-bite/README.md

 As a diner, I would like to see restaurant offers near me once I stepped out the office, because I had a tiring day at work and I just want quick access to good food at great prices.

-As a organizer, I want quick acess to crowds to my events rather than doing heavy planning, because I want my marketing and promotional activities to be nimble and efficient (cost & time).
+As a organizer, I want quick access to crowds to my events rather than doing heavy planning, because I want my marketing and promotional activities to be nimble and efficient (cost & time).

 ### Key features based on user story